shmulik-kummer/fireblocks-task/README.md

 6. **ASSET_ID** = The asset type. for testing purposes use "AMOY_POLYGON_TEST"
 7. **BALANCE_THRESHOLD** = The expanse account balance threshold (balance below will trigger a top-up attempt)

+## Logging
+The application uses Python's built-in logging module to log various events.
+Logs are configured in the _logging_config.py_ file to output to both the console and a file named _app.log_.